individkid/sidegeo/README.md

   * Sample -- whether space fixed in Tweak mode
     * Symbolic -- classification of space does not change
     * Numeric -- configuration controls amount of change
+  * Level -- target of Alternate click mode
+    * Surface -- click refers to the pierced plane
+    * Polytope -- click referes to the pierced polytope
+    * Collection -- click refers to polytopes in the file of pierced

 Configuration/history files consist of commands.
 User input appends to file.
 Appended commands immediately control display only when playback is at end of file; otherwise display is controlled from playback location.